Rasho7/DanceWebsite/README.md

 # DanceWebsite
-This is a dance website project.
+This is a dance website.